3D with 2D Content Generation

 What you need to know

-- what motivates you and what current experiences do you have in terms of film and media technology?
+- What motivates you and what current experiences do you have in terms of film and media technology?

-As part of your application, we will need to see a portfolio of work to provide opportunity for you to share your creative practice with us.
 Any offers will be conditional upon our subject team having the opportunity to review your portfolio, and we look forward to viewing your work.

 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps.